 It is quite native to India and widely used in Maharashtra, Rajasthan and Andhra Pradesh.
 Once bought, store Gawar refrigerated in a paper bag preferably.
 Avoid storing in plastic bags, as that might hasten spoilage due to trapped moisture.

 6 Health Benefits of Guar (Gavar)

 1. Achieves Blood Sugar Targets : Good for Diabetes

 Guar has a low glycemic index, which along with high fiber count (5.4 g / cup) makes it a highly suitable choice for diabetics.
 They can safely be included to a diabetic meal.
+With about 10 g of carbs per serving, you can have it in the form of Gavarfali ki Sukhi Subzi.
 Also read more about Glycemic Index and Glycemic Load.

 2. Maintains Weight : Good for Weight Loss

 Guar is a vegetable with absolute low calorie count.
 By offering just 16 calories in a cup, this vegetable should be on top of the list for those on low carb diet and weight loss diet.
 And why only obese people?
 It’s a healthy addition to anyone’s diet.
 Certainly try and include it once a week to your meals.

 3. Contains Reasonable amounts of Protein, Calcium and Phosphorus : Good for Bones